Polenta

 Polenta (/pəˈlɛntə, poʊˈ-/, /it/) is an Italian dish of boiled cornmeal that was historically made from other grains.
 It may be allowed to cool and solidify into a loaf that can be baked, fried or grilled.
-While it is commonly used in savory dishes, it can also be found in sweet preparations such as cakes, cookies, and puddings.

 The variety of cereal used is usually yellow maize, but often buckwheat, white maize or mixtures thereof may be used.
 Coarse grinds make a firm, coarse polenta; finer grinds make a soft, creamy polenta.
-Polenta is a staple of both northern and, to a lesser extent, central Italian, Swiss Italian, southern French, Croatian, Slovenian, Romanian and, due to Italian migrants, Brazilian, Uruguayan and Argentinian cuisines.
+Polenta is a staple of both northern and, to a lesser extent, central Italian, Swiss Italian, southern French, Croatian, Slovenian, Serbian, Romanian and, due to Italian migrants, Brazilian, Uruguayan, and Argentinian cuisines.
 It is often mistaken for the Slovene-Croatian food named žganci.
 Its consumption was traditionally associated with lower classes, as in times past cornmeal mush was an essential food in their everyday nutrition.